logo Sign In

 I’d also like to add that in my view, a very important distinction needs to be made between atheists and anti-theists.
 From what I’ve experienced in my life, your average atheist rejects God personally but has no problem with others thinking otherwise.
 Its the anti-theists who go nuts every time religious people (especially Christians) take a stand, hurling insults and character attacks.

 I consider myself a staunch Communist, fully convinced that scientific atheism should replace all forms of religion on Earth.
-However, I, along with every other Communist who has ever lived, don’t believe that this process should be carried out by force, but rather by peaceful education.
+However, I don’t believe that this process should be carried out by force, but rather by peaceful education.
 Furthermore, I’m often the first to defend Christians when I see them being unfairly attacked due to misconceptions others may have about their religion.
 While I do philosophically oppose Christianity, and religion as a whole, I also believe in intellectual honesty.
 So, if someone criticizes Christianity for reasons I don’t agree with or based on flawed perceptions of Christian theology, I’m the first to defend it against those unjustified and misguided attacks.
 Do you think this stance counts as anti-theism?